aam29dc/cxmatrix_cpp2/README.md

 	delete ab;	// now: BD AD
 }
 ````
-There are two different syntaxes for operator overloading, one with friend and without.
+There are two different syntaxes for operator overloading, one with friend and one without.
 The friend will take two parameters.
-The nonfriend will only take one, and we'll have to use (this) explicitly access the data memebers on the called object.
+The nonfriend will only take one, and we'll have to use (this) to explicitly access the data memebers on the called object.
 I prefer to use the nonfriend way for overloading operators, unless its: cout <<.  cin >>, etc Friends should come from other foreign classes.
 ````c++
 class Vector2D{
 private: